-- Begin by choosing ONE unit to plan entirely “from scratch.”
+- choosing ONE unit to plan entirely “from scratch.”

 - Set the textbook aside for this unit, and gather together a few alternate resources (including the curriculum!).
 Your teacher-librarian or a board program resource consultant, or even a colleague down the hall who’s already been experimenting can help direct you to a few good resources.